-"Ares the flier, I bond to you, Your life and mine are one, we two, In dark, in flame, in war, in strife, I save you as I save my life."
+"Ares the flier, I bond to you, Our life and death are one, we two, In dark, in flame, in war, in strife, I save you as I save my life."

 Bond Creatures choose a human partner to share their power.
 Often they can reject an unsuitable human partner or reveal a new ability or level of power if its Link